 The Historical and Folklore Museum of Rethymnon was established in 1973 and it is housed in an elegant Venetian building.
 The exhibits of the museum come of private collections and donations.
 They include traditional clothing, tools, ceramics, jewelry, coins, and other items.

 This lovely Museum of Marine Life displays numerous shells, sponges, fish, and other marine items.
 It includes the private collection of Panagiotis Moschakis.

 The Fortezza of Rethymno was constructed in 1573 by the Turks to protect the town from enemy invasions.
 Today it is an impressive construction and constitutes the trademark of the town.

-This mosque is located in the centre of the Fortezza.
-At first it was a church dedicated to Saint Nicolas but then, when the town was conquered by the Ottomans, it was turned into a mosque.
-Today it is closed to public and opens only to host musical events.
+This mosque is located in the center of the Fortezza.
+At first, it was a church dedicated to Saint Nicolas but then, when the town was conquered by the Ottomans, it was turned into a mosque.
+Today it is closed to the public and opens only to host musical events.

 This building was originally a Christian church.
 Then, the Turks made it a mosque and nowadays it houses the Municipal Odeon of Rethymno.
-Its minaret is the highest of the town.
+Its minaret is the highest in the town.

 Google map of Town excursions